DESINO Eco Manufactory Office / Ho Khue Architects

 -

-From the architect.
+Text description provided by the architects.
 Ho Khue Architects presents Desino Garment and Accessory production facility consisting of 3 buildings on 8000 square meters located in Vinh Loc A Industrial Park, Binh Chanh District, HCMC Vietnam.
 The intention was to provide high quality comfortable working conditions for workers in beautiful buildings with low cost cooling.

 The building was renovated from an old factory, abandoned and not used for a long time.
 The owner of Thai Duong Company requested to renovate this old factory into an ideal workplace for employees with naturally cool temperatures, a natural green space surrounded by many green trees and plantings.
 The open design accommodated office blocks for working design groups that allowed freedom of movement and sight to promote teamwork.
 This light and naturally cooled green space promotes high quality work.